odud-by/uae-fdi-resilience-analysis/README.md

 |-----------------|-------------------|-------------------|
 | Blended (w = 0.5) | 50.1 | 51.4 |

-The blended forecast softens the normalization implied by the ARDL model while avoiding full extrapolation of recent acceleration.
-It provides a balanced baseline that integrates historical discipline with recent acceleration.
+The blended forecast provides a balanced baseline that integrates historical discipline with recent acceleration.

 ## Sensitivity to ARDL Weight